Modi lying about detention camps, sanctioned Rs 46 cr for one

 He said the Congress government which he helmed in the state had set up detention camps in Assam as per the directions of the Gauhati High Court in 2008.
 Gogoi had led three consecutive governments in the state from 2001 to 2016.

 "They (BJP) say these (detention) camps were set up by the Congress.
-We set them up as per the order of the High Court to detain people who were declared 'foreigners' by the Foreigners' Tribunal," he added..
+We set them up as per the order of the High Court to detain people who were declared 'foreigners' by the Foreigners' Tribunal," he said.
+The Congress stalwart said nobody is stopping the BJP government from deporting the illegal immigrants from Assam.

+"Chief Minister Sarbananda Sonowal accuses Congress of being responsible for (the presence of) illegal immigrants.
+All right, then why do you not detect and deport them?
+"Both Prime Minister Narendra Modi and Union Home Minister Amit Shah had promised that illegal immigrants will be deported.
+Why have you not identified them?
+Who prevented you?
+Bangladesh wants a genuine list of its citizens in Assam and says it will accept them," Gogoi said.

+Hitting out at the BJP, he said though Sonowal had fought a case in the Supreme Court for repealing the Illegal Migrants (Determination by Tribunal) Act, 1983 and his government is in power in Assam for three years, the chief minister has not deported illegal immigrants.
+Gogoi said Assam was rocked by protests against CAA as the "state government was working in subservience to the Centre" and blamed Sonowal and his cabinet colleagues Himanta Biswa Sarma and Chandra Mohan Patowary for the situation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)